sasadjukic/wikipedia_data_search/README.md

 # wikipedia_data_search
+July 2025 Update:

-Crawling Wikipedia's data files with BeautifulSoup to find trends on Wikipedia's main website
+Testing some LLM workflows I converted this into a "Vibe Code" project.
+The proggram still crawls Wikipedia's data files with BeautifulSoup to find trends on Wikipedia's main website, but vibe coding added some features and tests
 <br>

 <b>Basic steps the program executes are:</b>